mlrun/katacoda-scenarios/02-python-env/step1.md

-Installing MLRun package (with the API service) and sklearn (using the following command):
+Installing MLRun package (with the API service) and sklearn using the following command:

 `pip install mlrun[api] sklearn plotly`